bencompton/ios11-cookie-set-expire-issue/README.md

 # ios11-webclip-auth-cookie-issue

 There appears to be an issue with iOS 11, home screen web apps (web clips), and cookies (as of iOS 11.0.1).
-When a cookie is set from the server, iOS 11 seems to intermittently delete the cookie.
-Other times, when the server expires a cookie, iOS 11 appears to intermittently fail to delete the cookie.
+When a cookie is set, iOS 11 seems to intermittently delete the cookie.
+Other times, when the a cookie is expired, iOS 11 appears to intermittently fail to delete the cookie.
 These two behaviors occur after closing and re-opening the home screen web app and don't seem to be reproducible in Safari.
 These behaviors also don't appear to be present in iOS 10 or iOS 9.

 #### Steps to reproduce: